Simulating Disruptions on Netherlands Railway Operations

 One of their challenges was how to drive more trains with the same infrastructure.
 This performance drop could be compensated not only by infrastructure but also by train reliability and timetable adaptability.

-Case study: Train procurement
+Case study 3: Train procurement planning

 Problem